 6. What foods should older adults avoid to reduce the chance of getting foodborne illness?

-- raw or undercooked meat, poultry, fish, and seafood
+- raw or undercooked meat or poultry

 - raw or partially cooked eggs and foods commonly made with raw eggs such as raw cookie dough and cake batter, eggnog, and Caesar salad dressing